 Councillors elected to the City of Parramatta Council will receive a remuneration of $32,500 per annum and the Lord Mayor will receive a remuneration of $105,000 per annum.

 Thinking of Becoming a Councillor?

-Are you interested in nominating as a candidate at the next local government election to be held on Saturday, 9 September 2017?
+Are you between 18 and 30 and interested in nominating as a candidate for the local government election to be held on Saturday 9 September 2017?

 Information for prospective candidates